 In accordance with state & Board of Regents guidelines, the current threshold for which an inventory of an asset is maintained is \$3000 with a life expectancy of one or more years.
-Items which do not meet the current threshold may be maintained on the inventory if, in the judgment of those responsible, is essential to meet contractual requirements, or to effect proper management of small and/or unique groups of movable personal property.
+Items which do not meet the current threshold may be maintained on the inventory to meet contractual requirements, or to effect proper management of small and/or unique groups of movable personal property.
 The following items, are required to be inventory controlled without regard to the \$3000 minimum cost:

-- 1. Books and periodicals (Total dollar value is capitalized each year)
+- 1. Books and periodicals (Total dollar value shall be capitalized each year)

 - 2. Firearms

 - 3. Vehicles